Arctic Cruises

 Your expedition jacket is provided, however you’ll need to ensure you pack the correct wet weather gear for your landings.

-Shipboard clothing is informal and casual; jeans, jumpers, long sleeve shirt and enclosed shoes are ideal in our polar regions.
+Shipboard clothing is informal and casual; jeans, jumpers, long sleeve shirt and enclosed shoes are ideal in the polar regions.
 However, be sure to keep your jacket close for unexpected sightings!

 Some people like to take a nice outfit or something a bit special for the Captain’s welcome and farewell drinks, but formal clothing is not necessary.

-How many pairs of gloves do I need?
+How many pairs of gloves will I need?

 We recommend you take two pairs of gloves.